proxystore/proxystore/docs/guides/endpoints.rst

 Overview
 --------

-At its core, the :any:`Endpoint <proxystore.endpoint.endpoint.Endpoint>` is an in-memory data store built on asyncio.
-Endpoints provide a REST API, served using `Quart <https://pgjones.gitlab.io/quart/>`_, and ProxyStore provides the :any:`EndpointStore <proxystore.store.endpoint.EndpointStore>` as the primary interface for clients to interact with endpoints.
+At its core, the :class:`Endpoint <proxystore.endpoint.endpoint.Endpoint>` is an in-memory data store built on asyncio.
+Endpoints provide a REST API, served using `Quart <https://pgjones.gitlab.io/quart/>`_, and ProxyStore provides the :class:`EndpointStore <proxystore.store.endpoint.EndpointStore>` as the primary interface for clients to interact with endpoints.

 .. figure:: ../static/endpoints.png